Media Production Grants: Additional Guidelines

 - Honoraria for humanities scholars and advisors;

-- Salaries or fees for production staff and technical consultants (not to exceed 30% of the total grant request);
+- Salaries or fees for production staff and technical consultants (Ohio Humanities recommends these costs do not exceed 30% of the total grant request);

 - Production and post-production expenses;